 - Two new passenger piers will connect Nine Elms on the South Bank to London Riverbus services.

-- New bus routes will be introduced through Nine Elms and improvements made to existing services.
+- New bus routes are being introduced through Nine Elms and improvements made to existing services.

-- The Barclays Cycle Hire Scheme is also set to expand across the regeneration area.
+- The Barclays Cycle Hire Scheme has been expanded across the regeneration area.

 The adopted Nine Elms on the South Bank Cycling Strategy can be found here